 The raising of the standard of living of the masses is one of objectives of planning in India.
 The second plan talked of creating a 'milieu' for the small man.
 The fourth plan talked of improvement in the condition of the common man and the weaker sections, especially through provision of 'employment and education'.
 It also emphasised the attainment of 'national minimum' as an essential pre-requisite to improve the 'lower income groups'.
 It recognised that the small farmers and the landless labourers constitute the bulk of the agricultural proletariat having no productive base and depending for its livelihood on wage employment.
-The fourth plan categorically stated, "In the implementation of the programme, the weaker are looked after and the benefits of development are made to flow by planned investment in the underdeveloped regions and among the more backward sections of 1971 brought into sharp focus the problem of poverty.
+The fourth plan categorically stated, 'In the implementation of the programme, the weaker are looked after and the benefits of development are made to flow by planned investment in the underdeveloped regions and among the more backward sections of the community.
+'The Garibi Hatao' slogan raised during the parliamentary elections of 1971 brought into sharp focus the problem of poverty.